Security incidents involving Donald Trump: Incidents

+Before 2024

 2016 incident at Dayton, Ohio rally

 On March 12, 2016, 22-year-old Thomas DiMassimo was arrested and charged with disorderly conduct as he broke over the police barricade and attempted to rush the stage during a rally in Dayton, Ohio.
 He was tackled by the Secret Service.
 On July 26, 2016, DiMassimo was sentenced to one year probation.

-2016 assassination attempt at Las Vegas rally
+2016 incident at Las Vegas rally

 On June 18, 2016, Trump was giving a speech at the Treasure Island Hotel and Casino in Las Vegas, Nevada, as part of his presidential campaign.
 During the speech, Michael Steven Sandford, a 20-year-old British man, attempted to grab a Las Vegas Metropolitan Police officer's pistol.
 The officer quickly subdued Sandford, who was arrested and handed over to the United States Secret Service, where he expressed his desire to murder Trump.
 Sandford was sentenced to 12 months and one day's imprisonment, along with being fined $200.
 After becoming eligible for early release, Sandford was released and deported to the United Kingdom in May 2017.

 2016 Reno "gun" scare

-On November 5, 2016, three days before the presidential election, Trump was speaking at a rally in Reno, Nevada, when a man in the crowd screamed "gun."
+On November 5, 2016, three days before the presidential election, Trump was speaking at a rally in Reno, Nevada, when a man in the crowd screamed "gun".
 This caused Trump to be rushed off stage by security, and the man was tackled by surrounding members of the crowd.
 The man, Austyn Crites, was subdued by Secret Service agents and searched, only to find that he was unarmed.
 Crites, a Republican who opposed Trump, was holding up a sign shortly before that stated "Republicans against Trump".
 Crites stated that others attempted to grab the sign and were booing him.
 After the scene was cleared and identified as safe, Trump returned to the stage minutes later and finished the speech without incident.